|Number of shares (million)||Total cost (£million)|

 * up to 31 December 2012

 When considering how increased returns to shareholders can be provided in the form of share purchases, the Board reviews the free cash flow, anticipated cash requirements, dividends, credit profile and gearing of the Group.
-The Board will continue to consider share purchase programmes, subject to the maintenance of single A credit ratings.
+The Board will continue to consider share purchase programmes, subject to our stated target of maintaining a net debt to EBITDA multiple of 2.5-3x.

 On 24 May 2005, the directors allocated £4.5 billion to the share purchase programme for the year to March 2006.
 At the Company's Annual General Meeting (AGM) on 26 July 2005, the Company received shareholder approval to purchase up to 6.4 billion shares through to the next AGM, expected to be held in July 2006.
 Shares can be purchased on market on the London Stock Exchange at a price not exceeding 105% of the average middle market quotation for such shares on the five business days prior to the date of purchase and otherwise in accordance with the rules of the Financial Services Authority.
 Purchases are made only if accretive to earnings per share, excluding items not related to underlying business performance.